Oathent/oathent-server/README.md

 ----

-Oathent is licensed under the MIT license.
+Oathent is licensed under the Mozilla Public License.